restrepo/SARAH/Readme.txt

  - MSSM/HeavyGluino: The MSSM, in which the gluino has been integrated out
  - MSSM/RpV-Bi: The MSSM with bilinear R-parity violation
  - MSSM/RpV-LnV: The MSSM with R-parity violation: only lepton number violating terms
+ - MSSM/RpV-TriLnV: The MSSM with R-parity violation: only trilinear, lepton number violating terms
  - MSSM/RpV-BnV: The MSSM with R-parity violation: only baryon number violating terms

  - NMSSM/One_Rotation: The next-to-minimal supersymmetric standard model with one rotation in the pseudo scalar sector